gdm-isdd/sifter/README.md

 Installation
-It is recommended to use the python_interactions3.yml file, as it is the working environment (which is in the folder called env).
+It is recommended to use the python_interactions3.yml file, as it is the working environment (which is provided in the "env" folder).
 Using conda:
 ```
+cd env
 conda env create -f python_interactions3.yml
 ```

-Then from the sifter0.1 folder:
+Then from the sifter folder:
 ```
+cd sifter_linux
 python setup.py install
 ```